OpenTechStrategies/hypha-wiki/Local-development-environment.md

 #### Linux installs might require setting up a user

-On Linux you might need to run as the "postgres" user first when setting upp Postgres.
+On Linux you might need to run as the "postgres" user first when setting up Postgres.
 Use it to create the database and set up a database user.
-For local development I suggest creating a user with the same name as you account, then you will not need to specify it on every command.
+For local development I suggest creating a user with the same name as your account, then you will not need to specify it on every command.

 ~~~~
 $ su - postgres